 Lamar Dawson is coming off of a knee injury suffered in 2013.
 Michael Hutchings, Olajuwon Tucker, Quinton Powell, Scott Starr and Uchenna Nwosu will provide depth.
 USC has a lot of depth in the secondary.
 At Cornerback, due

 to Josh Shaw being lost indefinitely to injury Kevon Seymour will be the only returning starter.
 Chris Hawkins will more than likely be the other starter.
 Ryan Dillard and Devian Shelton are two returning veterans that will factor into the rotation.

 USC bolstered their cornerback corps in recruiting.
 Three freshmen Adoree' Jackson, Jonathan Lockett, Lamont Simmons have all shown well in camp and are ready to make an impact.
 The Trojans are solid at the Safety positions with the return of Su'a Cravens, Gerald Bowman and Leon McQuay III.
 Bowman and McQuay III have both played well in camp and

 listed number one on the depth chart at Free Safety.
 Su'a Cravens will start at Strong Safety, John Plattenburg and Matt Lopes will provide depth.

 USC can now add stability to their mix of talent and depth.
-If the Trojans can stay healthy and some of their freshmen can make an impact this team can ruin a few Pac 12 title runs.
+If the Trojans can stay healthy, receive a little luck and a few of their talented freshmen can make an impact this team can ruin a few Pac-12 title runs.